 What Causes Wifi Interference? | 9 Factors

-What Causes Wifi Interference – Overview
+What Causes Wi-Fi Interference – Overview

-9 Factors Behind Wifi Interference at Home
+9 Factors Behind Wi-Fi Interference at Home

-1. Wifi Signal Interference
+1. Wi-Fi Signal Interference

-2. Different Network Located Around Your Location
+2. Different Networks Located Around Your Location

 3. Bluetooth Signals

-Factors Behind Wifi Interference at Home - Bluetooth Signals
+Factors Behind Wi-Fi Interference at Home - Bluetooth Signals

 Bluetooth Signals

-4. Radio and other Radio Frequency Based Devices
+4. Radio and Other Radio Frequency-Based Devices

-Devices like walkie-talkies, radio locator baby monitors tend to use the frequency 802.11 b/g/n (the older wifi standards) that interfere with the 2.4 GHz band of your router.
+Devices like walkie-talkies, radio locators, and baby monitors using the frequency 802.11 b/g/n (older Wi-Fi standards) can interfere with the 2.4 GHz band of your router, disrupting communication on the same frequency.

 5. Microwaves